November 10, 2020

 Last November, we published a blog post outlining Google’s announcement that Cloud Print would be deprecated by the end of 2020.
 Unbelievably, that is just around the corner!
 If you are still wanting to print from Chrome OS you will need to move to Google’s Native printing, CUPs, or explore Google’s printing partners to continue printing.
 Since the sunsetting of Cloud Print being announced, there have been several improvements to native printing.
 Even with improvements, you may still be interested in exploring partner printing options.

 Native printing leverages a print service called Common UNIX Printing System (CUPS).
 With native printing, the CUPS server runs locally on the Chromebook.
 All print jobs are processed on the local machine, not centrally managed.
-When you add a printer, you can configure a specific printer for everyone or for users or devices in certain groups.
+When you add a printer, you can configure a specific printer for everyone, for users, or devices in certain groups.
 More information on native printing can be found in Google’s knowledge base here.

 Ability to bulk manage up to 20 printers